KCooke2222/pfas-source-tracking-research/README.md

 # PFAS Source Tracking Research

-This project offers a full-stack tool for visualizing PFAS data via Non-metric Multidimensional Scaling (NMDS).
+This project offers a full-stack tool for visualizing PFAS data via Non-metric Multidimensional Scaling (NMDS) with two analytical approaches: **1633 PFAS compounds** and **diagnostic target and suspect chemicals**.
 The backend is a Flask API that executes an R script, while the frontend is a React + Vite interface for uploading CSV files or exploring demo datasets.

 ## Quick Start